vishnu-ssuresh/deep-research/README.md

 ## Overview

-A LangGraph-based research agent that conducts research by iteratively searching, compressing findings, and generating a detailed report.
-The agent is orchestrated through LangGraph, using OpenAI's LLMs and Exa's web search.
+A LangGraph-based research agent that conducts comprehensive research by iteratively searching, compressing findings, and generating a detailed report.
+The agent is orchestrated through LangGraph, using OpenAI's LLMs and Exa for web search.

 ### Example Report